Mazda B series: Ford-produced vehicles

 For the 1994 model year, Mazda North America ended sales of the fourth-generation (UF) B-Series, replacing the model line with a Mazda-badged version of the Ford Ranger.
-Effectively in reverse of the agreement that produced the Ford Courier for 1972–1982, the Mazda B-Series for Mazda North America was produced by Ford for 1995.
-Shifting from Hiroshima, Japan, the B-Series was produced alongside the Ranger in St. Paul, Minnesota in the Ford Twin Cities Assembly facility.
-The B-Series was the second Mazda light truck produced by Ford, following the 1991-1994 Mazda Navajo (a three-door Ford Explorer).
+In an agreement with Ford, Mazda marketed a B-Series that was produced alongside the Ranger in Ford Twin Cities Assembly (St. Paul, Minnesota), essentially the reverse of how the 1972–1982 Ford Courier was sourced.
+The 1994 B-series was the second Mazda light truck assembled by Ford, following the 1991-1994 Mazda Navajo (a three-door Ford Explorer).

-In shifting the production of the model line from Japan to Minnesota, Mazda was able to entirely circumvent the 25% "chicken tax" applied to light trucks.
-After struggling to establish market share in North America during the 1980s against Toyota and Nissan, the B-Series was shifted to highest-selling model line in segment.
-Sharing identical mechanical underpinnings with the Ranger, the 1994 Mazda B-Series was produced with a high degree of visual similarity to its Ford counterpart.
-The B-Series received distinct body panels for the front fascia and pickup truck bed; extended cabs were distinguished with separate exterior trim.
+In shifting the production of the model line from Japan to Minnesota, Mazda was able to entirely circumvent the 25% "chicken tax" applied to light trucks, leading to multiple Japanese manufacturers relocating light-truck production to the United States.

+After struggling to establish market share in North America during the 1980s against Toyota and Nissan, Mazda shifted the design of the B-series to the highest-selling model line of its segment.
+Sharing identical mechanical underpinnings with the Ranger, the American-produced B-Series maintained a high degree of visual similarity with its Ford counterpart, though the Mazda was styled with distinct body panels for the front fascia and pickup truck bed; extended cabs were distinguished with separate exterior trim.

 Through its production, the Ford-produced B-Series followed the development of the Ranger in its body and chassis, undergoing a substantial update for the 1998 model year.
 For 2002, Mazda renamed the B-Series as the Mazda Truck in North America.
-During the 2000s, the Mazda Truck was gradually phased out of the Mazda product range and was discontinued after 2009 in the United States (2010 in Canada); the final vehicle was produced on 11 December 2009.
+As the 2000s progressed, the Mazda Truck was gradually phased out of the Mazda product range and was ultimately discontinued after 2009 in the United States (2010 in Canada); the final vehicle was produced on December 11, 2009.

 As of current production, Mazda North America has no current plans to market the Mazda BT-50 in North America.